davidbong-05/davidbong-05/README.md

 # Hello, world! 👋

 Welcome to my GitHub profile!
-My name is David Bong, and I'm a final year Software Engineering Undergrad based in Sarawak, Malaysia.
+My name is David Bong, and I'm a full time software engineer speciallised in Accounting System and ERP integration based in Penang, Malaysia.
 I'm a passionate and inquisitive programmer.
 Eager to learn and dare to take on challenges.
 Able to work with minimal supervision.
 Highly interested in Web 3.0 Technology.

 ## 👨‍💻 Working Experience